AckerlyXu/heima/articles/service-fabric/service-fabric-common-questions.md

 In the interim, we have [provided a script](https://blogs.msdn.microsoft.com/azureservicefabric/2017/01/09/os-patching-for-vms-running-service-fabric/) that a cluster administrator can use to manually kick off patching of each node in a safe manner.

+### Can I use Large Virtual Scale Sets in my SF cluster?

+**Short answer** - No.

+**Long Answer** - Although the Large Virtual Scale Sets (VMSS) allow you to scale a VMSS upto 1000 VM instances, it does so by the use of Placement Groups (PGs).
+Fault domains (FDs) and upgrade domains (UDs) are only consistent within a placement group Service fabric uses FDs and UDs to make placement decisions of your service replicas/Service instances.
+Since the FDs  and UDs are comparable only within a placement group SF cannot use it.
+For example, If VM1 in PG1 has a topology of FD=0 and VM9 in PG2 has a topology of FD=4 , it does not mean that VM1 and VM2 are on two different Hardware Racks, hence SF cannot use the FD values in this case to make placement decisions.

+There are other issues with Large VMSS currently, like the lack of level-4 Load balancing support.

 ### What is the minimum size of a Service Fabric cluster?
 Why can't it be smaller?

 The minimum supported size for a Service Fabric cluster running production workloads is five nodes.
 For dev/test scenarios, we support three node clusters.